leremily/tutorials/README.md

 # tutorials
-A repo for working through tutorials for various libraries.
+A repo for working through tutorials for various libraries and frameworks